Skip to Content

 • Represented Navillus Tile, Inc. in its Chapter 11 bankruptcy case resulting in confirmation of a consensual plan and company’s successful emergence from bankruptcy.

-• Represented concrete contractor in bankruptcy case resulting in confirmation of Chapter 11 plan funded by a multi-million-dollar settlement of a damages claim arising out of a public construction contract with the Port Authority of New York and New Jersey.
+• Represented concrete contractor in bankruptcy case resulting in confirmation of Chapter 11 plan funded by a multi-million-dollar settlement of a delay claim arising out of a public construction contract with the Port Authority of New York and New Jersey.

 • Represented heating and cooling subcontractor in bankruptcy case resulting in confirmation of Chapter 11 plan providing for payment in full of all creditor claims, reorganization of the business and its successful emergence from bankruptcy.